-UPDATE: I highly recommend this online audio course for Russian.
+NOTE: I highly recommend this online audio course as another course alternative for Russian.

 It can be hard to find good, reliable resources for learning the Russian language.

 I became a fluent speaker of Russian while doing language immersion in Russia recently and I can say from experience that it was a daily struggle without good learning material.

 For such an important language like Russian there’s a disappointing lack of quality audio and video material online for learners like us.

 The best online audio resource for learning Russian that I’ve seen is this one here (if you click here and scroll down to where the sample audio is you’ll see what I mean) but Innovative Language’s RussianPod101 is a great resource too.

 As a comprehensive resource full of audio and video content ranging from introductory and absolute beginner level right through to advanced, RussianPod101 is not just one of the only options but also great as far as online learning tools for Russian go.

 So just a quick run-down on what you see when you first enter RussianPod101.

 The RussianPod101 dashboard can be a little overwhelming when you first log in but it helps to know that nearly everything you need is under the Browse Lessons tab on the top left of the screen.